This tutorial covers how to create a spinning or indeterminate progress bar

 bar.

-Then with the remaining default values, setting the Value
+Then with the remaining default values, setting the Value property under the

-section will fill in the progress bar to the correct position.
+Range section will fill in the progress bar to the correct position.

 Spinning Progress Bar